 Review summary: Canon 300D vs Nikon D3400

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 300D and the Nikon D3400?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 300D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More heavily discounted: Has been available for much longer (launched in August 2003).

 - More detail: Has more megapixels (24 vs 6.3MP), which boosts linear resolution by 95%.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better image quality: Scores substantially higher (31 points) in the DXO overall evaluation.

 - Richer colors: Generates noticeably more natural colors (3.8 bits more color depth).